-Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week discussion: 1 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 8 per week)
+Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week discussion: 1 Hours of Study

 Students will learn how to use financial information to identify and analyze alternative projects to be undertaken by the entity to optimize profitability.
 They will develop the critical analytical skills necessary for identifying and using relevant costs and related issues, which form the bedrock for cost-effective managerial decision making.